 Beyond the links to ITU-R documents below, a good openly-available description of the current situation is at the activities page of IAU Commission 31.

-The best available collection of scholarly articles on the subject of leap seconds in UTC is the proceedings (also on CDROM) of the 2011 meeting Decoupling Civil Timekeeping from Earth Rotation.
+The best available collections of scholarly articles on the subject of leap seconds in UTC are the proceedings of the 2011 meeting Decoupling Civil Timekeeping from Earth Rotation ( hardcover and CDROM) and the proceedings of the 2013 meeting Requirements for UTC and Civil Timekeeping on Earth ( hardcover and CDROM).

 One significant impediment to the ITU-R is its own Radio Regulation 2.5 which reads: